An official website of the United States government

 Data on self-employed workers are based on Current Population Survey (CPS) data for equivalent occupations.
 A crosswalk is used to distribute CPS data to occupations in the National Employment Matrix.

-The industrial structure of the National Employment Matrix is based on the
+The industry structure of the National Employment Matrix is based on the

-The Bureau of Labor Statistics projections of industrial and occupational employment are developed in a series of six interrelated steps, each of which is based on a different procedure or model and related assumptions: labor force, aggregate economy, final demand (GDP) by consuming sector and product, industry output, employment by industry, and employment by occupation.
+Bureau of Labor Statistics (BLS) projections of industry and occupational employment are developed in a series of six interrelated steps, each of which is based on a different procedure or model and assumptions: labor force, aggregate economy, final demand (GDP) by consuming sector and product, industry output, industry employment, and occupational employment.
 The results produced by each step are key inputs to following steps, and the sequence may be repeated multiple times to allow feedback and to ensure consistency.

 National employment projections are developed annually.
-The next release will cover the 2024–2034 decade, and is scheduled to be published on this web site in late 2025.
+The next release will cover the 2025–2035 decade, and is scheduled to be published on this website in late 2026.

 The accuracy of projections for individual occupations is subject to error because of the many unknown factors that may affect the economy over the projection period.
 Furthermore, while occupational employment projections and related job outlook information can provide valuable inputs to the career decision-making process, they should not be the sole basis for a choice of career.